tetsuo-shima/graduation_rate_analysis/README.md

 This analysis seeks to provide a data-driven perspective on graduation trends and outcomes for diverse student populations within NYC high schools.

-The CSV for this analysis can be downloaded from https://drive.google.com/file/d/1xd4_UyG7V7-LcOAImwU2rtJgwH66KPi6/view?usp=drive_link